happypeter/LGCB/book/c_first_prog.md

 title: The First Program
 ---
 ## why we need to learn C?
-so the question is why we need to learn C or any other so called programing Language?
+So the question is why we need to learn C or any other so called programing language?

 To write programs, of course.
-And a computer program will run on our computer and help us do something, say, do some mathematical calculation, or download music for us from the internet.
+And a computer program will run on our computer and help us do something, say, do some mathematical calculation, or download music for us from the Internet.

 So the real answer is we want to TALK to our computer and get things done.